 Look at the sugar content of foods and drinks your children regularly have.
 Limit sugary foods and try and give them at mealtimes only (one mealtime ideally).

-Look out for more top tips in full in part two of my upcoming blog.
+Here are my top tips in full in part two of my blog.